kqherself/ESS-S17/Syllabus.md

 Students are expected to post to the [Facebook Group](https://www.facebook.com/groups/ESS.S17/) at least once per week.
 Your post can be about anything even tangentially related to the course.
 Posts can be as simple as a link to a youtube video that you find interesting - for example documentation of [a work of electronic art](https://www.youtube.com/watch?v=AdK-no9dKIA), or a [Max tutorial](https://www.youtube.com/results?search_query=max+tutorial) you found useful.
 Your posts could also just be questions or commentary that you might have about course-related topics throughout the semester.
 Posting to the Facebook Group is a great way of sharing your knowledge and learning experience with your fellow students.
 Please post the group by the end of the day every Sunday so that we can discuss posts in class the following Monday.

+FILE SHARING

+We will use a [Github repo](https://github.com/jts3k/ESS-S17) to share code and a [Google Drive directory](https://goo.gl/GR53PF) to share other files such as readings, audio/video recordings, etc.  Bookmark these important resources!

+USING THE MEDIA LAB

+You will have access to the Media Lab outside of class hours - it is an excellent environment for you to work on your projects.
+To use the Media Lab outside of class time you must make a reservation using the [online reservation system](http://ideate.andrew.cmu.edu/reservations/day.php?area=5).
+When using the Media Lab outside of class you must comply with the [policies indicated on the IDeATe website](https://resources.ideate.cmu.edu/spaces/media-lab/).
+The Media Lab has a [dedicated Github repo](https://github.com/jts3k/MediaLab) with tutorials and demo software for using the various equipment in the space - bookmark it!

 COURSE CALENDAR

 The course calendar can be viewed online [here](https://courses.ideate.cmu.edu/57-344/s2017/?page_id=47).